 HTML, CSS, and JavaScript Optimization

-File and code optimization is one of the core functions of both NitroPack and WP Rocket.
+File and code optimization are two of the core functions of both NitroPack and WP Rocket.

 WP Rocket

-WP Rocket offers many advanced HTML, CSS, and JavaScript code optimization tools.
-This feature is one of the most powerful in the WP Rocket plugin.
+WP Rocket offers many advanced tools for optimizing HTML, CSS, and JavaScript files.
+This feature is one of the most powerful in WP Rocket.

 For example, you can minify, delay, and defer all JS files and remove unused CSS files.